Battersea’s Trotty and Kenny jumping for joy as namesakes win Olympic golds

-Trotty, Kenny and their canine friends were up late last night in the Battersea Dogs & Cats Home London kennels to watch as their namesakes take to the track.
+Trotty, Kenny and their canine friends were up late last night in the Battersea Dogs & Cats Home London kennels to watch as their namesakes took to the track.

 There was a hushed silence and paws were crossed as Laura Trott lined up for the Women’s Omnium final.
 But the mood quickly turned to celebration as she peddled into cycling history, becoming the first British woman to win four Olympic gold medals.

-Shih Tzu-cross Totty ran a victory lap around the kennels in celebration, but was soon back in front of the TV to watch Jason Kenny compete in the Men’s Keirin.
+Shih Tzu-cross Trotty ran a victory lap around the kennels in celebration, but was soon back in front of the TV to watch Jason Kenny compete in the Men’s Keirin.

 Trotty and Kenny were both brought into Battersea because their owners were no longer able to take care of them.